joelouthan/theologic.us/content/posts/confession-1689/1689-1-vi-the-whole-counsel-of-god.md

 Oh, when I see the face of my Savior, I will kiss his face with a million kisses because he loved me and saved me to himself.

-### that there are some circumstances concerning the worship of God, and the government of the church, common to human actions and societies, which are to be ordered by the light of nature and Christian prudence, according to the general rules of the Word, which are always to be observed
+### and that there are some circumstances concerning the worship of God, and the government of the church, common to human actions and societies, which are to be ordered by the light of nature and Christian prudence, according to the general rules of the Word, which are always to be observed

 From the Scriptures, we know how to worship of God--not just in church but with all of our lives.
 For: